-Endeavor to craft your resume in a professional manner such that it will be a perfect match with the job on offer.
+Endeavor to craft your resume in a professional manner such that it will be a perfect match for the job on offer.
 Same with your resume cover letter.
-This is the only way your chances of being invited for interview can be enhanced.
+This is the only way your chances of being invited for an interview can be enhanced.
 Without their being targeted to fit the requirements of the job they will be ignored.

 7. The Interview:

 You should learn as much as possible about the company you are targeting if you are offered an interview.
 Prepare adequately before the interview.
 Prepare with likely interview questions.
 Hold mock interviews with your friends to identify your lapses.
 Dress appropriately for the interview and be relaxed during the interview.
-You should make adequate effort to convince the interviewer with your skills, abilities and accomplishments with a view to convincing him that you are a perfect candidate for the position on offer.
+You should make an adequate effort to convince the interviewer with your skills, abilities, and accomplishments with a view to convincing him that you are a perfect candidate for the position on offer.

 8. Follow Up:

-It is important also to make a follow up on your job search after you might have attended the interview.
+It is important also to make a follow-up on your job search after you might have attended the interview.
 You need to thank everyone that might have made your invitation possible and endeavor to convince them that you are interested in the job and will be perfect for it if selected.

 9. Acceptance or Declining of Job Offer:

-When an offer for employment has been made you will need to take some time to think it over whether to accept or decline the offer.
+When an offer for employment has been made you will need to take some time to think over whether to accept or decline the offer.
 Certain factors will have to be put into consideration in reaching your final decision.

-These will include growth possibilities, working conditions, salary and benefits, location, size of organization, travel, stability of organization, amount and level of work, freedom on the job, organizational culture and philosophy of the organization.
+These will include growth possibilities, working conditions, salary and benefits, location, size of organization, travel, stability of organization, amount and level of work, freedom on the job, organizational culture, and philosophy of the organization.

 10. Need for Continuous Career Development:

 Research has shown that the current trend is for the average employee to change jobs several times in his lifetime.
-To make a success of his job hunt therefore, he will need to constantly re-evaluate his short and long term goals.
-The skills, values, personalities and interests are therefore necessary to help the average employee achieve his career satisfaction.
+To make a success of his job hunt, therefore, he will need to constantly re-evaluate his short and long-term goals.
+The skills, values, personalities, and interests are therefore necessary to help the average employee achieve his career satisfaction.

 By following the steps listed above and taking necessary action, making a success out of your job search will certainly become a reality.
 This is because the steps will guide potential employees in achieving the desired result of employment.

-Further all the secrets required for enhancing employ-ability have been presented in easy to learn and understandable manner which will consequently help the average job-seeker in landing his dream job.
+Further, all the secrets required for enhancing employ-ability have been presented in easy to learn and understandable manner which will consequently help the average job-seeker in landing his dream job.

 Human relation practitioners and especially talent hunters have always known that job search is very tasking.
-To be successful therefore, a job seeker needs to apply certain strategies which will ultimately shorten the period.
+To be successful, therefore, a job seeker needs to apply certain strategies which will ultimately shorten the period.
 If these strategies are not applied, success, therefore, becomes farfetched.